 I was blown away.
 I was probably the only 67 year old in what, 150, 200 mile radius that was getting a job offer that day.

-Two days later he sent me a job description. which I immediately accepted and have been at TEN7 for five years.
+Two days later he sent me a job description, which I immediately accepted and have been at TEN7 ever since.

 Ivan told me I was crazy, and requested a day to consider this.